 - There is no spousal portability available with respect to DSUEA in Massachusetts – it’s “use it or lose it” with respect to the exemption amount.

-- Legislation has been introduced in Massachusetts that could potentially increase the state level estate tax exemption from $1,000,000 per person to one-half of the federal exemption amount and exempt the value of a decedent’s personal residence from the calculation of the size of the decedent’s taxable estate.
+- Legislation has been introduced in Massachusetts that could potentially increase the state level estate tax exemption from $1,000,000 per person to $2,000,000 per person indexed annually for inflation after 2005, allow for spousal portability to be the lesser of one-half of the federal exemption amount or the spouse’s unused state exemption limit, and exempt the value of a decedent’s personal residence from the calculation of the size of the decedent’s taxable estate.

 - For those who have Massachusetts connections but are tax residents of states other than Massachusetts, there may be other state estate or inheritance taxes applicable which may present pitfalls as well as valuable planning opportunities.